hotguac/brewferm/README.md

 # brewferm
-Fermentation chamber controller running on a Particle Photon &#174 /Argon family of IoT hardware.
+Fermentation chamber controller running on a Particle&reg; Photon/Argon family of IoT hardware.

 Use [Particle Workbench](https://www.particle.io/workbench) to build and deploy.